Medicine Through TimeExam Focus

 Exam Technique: Factors Working Together

 This exam focus covers Exam Technique: Factors Working Together within Penicillin for GCSE History.
-Revise Penicillin in Medicine Through Time for GCSE History with 8 exam-style questions and 4 flashcards.
-This topic appears less often, but it can still be a useful differentiator on mixed-topic papers.
+Revise Penicillin in Medicine Through Time for GCSE History with 8 exam-style questions and 15 flashcards.
+This is a high-frequency topic, so it is worth revising until the explanation feels precise and repeatable.
 It is section 4 of 14 in this topic.
 Treat this as a marking guide for what examiners are looking for, not just a fact list.

 Topic position